lingomarker/lingomarker/README.md

 # lingomarker

-Learn a foreign language by reading and listening.
+Learn a foreign language by reading your favorite articles and listening to your favorite podcasts.

 ```
 curl -k -X POST \